4ppolyon/Projet_spark_LSDM/README.md

     - Problem of disk space because it is 40GB when it is compressed and 200GB when it is uncompressed.
 So i uninstall the project and reinstall it on a bigger disk added manually (4 hours).
     - Problem Google cloud is so slow to download and uncompress the dataset.
 (6 hours)
     - Problem to reconnect to the VM : when I write theses lines, I am trying to reconnect to the VM for 2 hours.
+    - Problem to reconnect to the VM : when I write theses lines, I am trying to reconnect to the VM for 2 hours.
+I just wanted to be sure that I've download clusterdata-2011-2 and not clusterdata-2011-1.
+      - So the result of the Q6 is maybe not the good one because I can't check it.

 ### Author:
 - Romain Alves